Woys/NYC_Evictions_Warehouse/README.md

 # NYC_Evictions_Warehouse

 This is the repository for a group project I completed as part of CIS 4400 (Data Warehousing for Analytics) at Baruch College.
-Our goal was to get data from NYC Open Data with Socrata API, create Data Warehouse using Google Big Quiery and dbt and create visualisation with Tableau.
+Our goal was to get data from NYC Open Data with Socrata API, create Data Warehouse using Google Big Quiery and dbt and create visualisations with Tableau.

 **Tools/technologies:**
 Google BigQuery, SQL, ELT with dbt, Tableau.